Friday, December 31, 2010

 On a church sign near where I work it reads " Like Coca Cola, God is the real thing."

 Last night my friend Whitney stopped by.
 We stood staring at the black curtain of the new October sky and the thousands if not tens of thousands of stars that were visible in our little corridor of space.
-We stood in silent awe, amateur astronomers,
+We stood in silent awe, amateur astronomers, drinking in the majesty of creation.

 Whitney spoke first.
 She asked if I'd seen the man and the woman walking down Hattiesburg's main drag carrying the large wooden crosses.
 I said I had.
 She asked in a somewhat leading tone what I thought.
 As is my particular idiosyncrasy, I asked If she really wanted the truth.
 Which my friends know means I have a strong opinion on a subject.
 She smiled.
 I smiled.
 And then she answered her own question, insightfully so.
 She said it kinda makes the cross and the sacrifice of Jesus small.